sgnl/t1m3b0x/README.md

 # t1m3b0x
 > a minimal "at-a-glance" pomodoro timer with sound alert on completion

+> We are Samaurai.
+The Keyboard Cowboys. - Eugene "The Plague" Belford

 ## How to use
 Open the app you will see: